katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 Last year I worked through the Buffy the Vampire Slayer series as a first time watcher.
 The comparison of what's old and new is a strong theme in the series and often projected as magic.

-- The librarian and self-appointed Luddite; The teen computer whiz.
+- The librarian and self-appointed Luddite; the teen computer whiz.
 - The male perception of strength; teen girls fighting villains.
 - The library as an institution of books; the growth of the Internet in the 90s.
 - Magic read from books; magic researched and shared online.